At Trustedoctor we respect and commit to protecting your personal data. This policy together

 it is necessary to bring or defend legal claims.

-Opting out of newsletters or marketing messages will not prevent us from contacting you for other purposes.
+Opting out of newsletters or marketing messages will not prevent us from contacting you

 We may share your personal information with certain third parties.